-Certain organisations have made it their mission to communicate the need for sleep.
+Certain organizations have made it their mission to communicate the need for sleep.
 You could arrange for a spokesperson from one of these companies to visit your workplace and make their case to your team.
 Try contacting Mind, or The Sleep Council.

-But the best thing you can do to help your team get a good night’s sleep is to create the type company culture that values employee wellbeing.
+But the best thing you can do to help your team get a good night’s sleep is to create the type of company culture that values employee wellbeing.

 Certain workplace policies can help your employees achieve a good work/life balance.
 And an integral part of a good work/life balance is to never let work interfere with sleep.